mikrosk/cute56/README.md

   [7]: http://sun.hasenbraten.de/vbcc "vbcc"
   [8]: https://code.google.com/p/angleproject "ANGLE"

-I've tested compilation on Arch Linux (both 32-bit and 64-bit), it should work out of the box on Windows and Mac, too.
-However, as it uses (for the time being) the deprecated OpenGL calls, it might not compile on your platform.
-To be investigated.
+I've tested compilation on Arch Linux (both 32-bit and 64-bit) and Windows 7/64-bit, it should work out of the box.

 First try
 ---------